micalevisk/docs.nestjs.com/content/custom-decorators.md

-### Custom route decorators
+# Custom decorators

 Nest is built around a language feature called **decorators**.
 Decorators are a well-known concept in a lot of commonly used programming languages, but in the JavaScript world, they're still relatively new.
-In order to better understand how decorators work, we recommend reading [this article](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841).
+In order to better understand how decorators work, we recommend reading [TypeScript's handbook page](https://www.typescriptlang.org/docs/handbook/decorators.html).
 Here's a simple definition:

 <blockquote class="external">
   An ES2016 decorator is an expression which returns a function and can take a target, name and property descriptor as arguments.